picosh/docs/posts/pgs.md

 # Pretty URLs

 By default we support pretty URLs.
-So there are some rules surrounding pretty URLs that are important to understand.
+So there are some rules surrounding URLs that are important to understand.

-For the route `https://user-project.pgs.sh/space`, we will check for the following files:
+For the route `https://{user}-{project}.pgs.sh/space`, we will check for the following files:

 - `/space`